tdaylan/pcat/docs/index.rst

 Specifying the model and placing priors
 +++++++++++++++++++++++++

 The prior structure of the model is set by the relevant arguments to ``pcat.main.init()``.
-PCAT allows the following components in the model:
+PCAT allows the following fixed dimensional parameters in each member of the metamodel:

 - Background prediction

-    Given some an observed dataset, it can be expressed as a Poisson realization of the integral emission from a large number of sources.
-However, due to the prohibitively large number of sources required, it is favorable to represent the contribution of extremely faint sources (those that negligibly affect the likelihood) with background templates.
+    Given an observed count map, the number of counts in each pixel can be modeled as a Poisson realization of the total counts from a number of elements.
+In practice, however, this number can be prohibitively large, when there are many more **faint** elements compared to bright ones.
+Therefore, it is computationally more favorable to represent the overall contribution of faint elements (those that negligibly affect the likelihood) with **background** templates.
 PCAT allows a list of spatially and spectrally distinct background templates to be in the model simultaneously.

-- Point Spread Function (PSF)
+- PSF

-    PSF defines a how a delta function in the position space projects onto the data space, e.g., the image.
-PCAT assumes that all point sources are characterized by the same PSF.
+    PSF defines a how a delta function in the position space projects onto the observed count maps.
+When the elements are count sources, PCAT assumes that the projection of all elements to the count maps are characterized by the same PSF.
+PSF convolution of the model prediction is only applicable for applications, where the observed count map has been collected with an instrument with a finite PSF.

 Distributions of element features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All features of Elements are assumed to have been drawn from an underlying probability distribution.
-Note that cross-correlations between elements are assumed to be zero.
-The 1-point function of the element features are then controlled by the function arguments to ``pcat.main.init()``.
-Since each population of elements admits its own set of hyperparameters, the input to these arguments should be a ``list`` of strings.
+All features of elements are assumed to have been drawn from an underlying probability distribution, and cross-correlations between element features are assumed to be zero.
+The 1-point function of the element features are controlled by the function arguments to ``pcat.main.init()``.
+Furthermore, elements are divided into **populations**, where each population admits its own set of hyperparameters.
+Therefore the input to these arguments should be a ``list`` of strings.

 - Spatial distribution (``spatdisttype``)